ponticelli/blog-posts/01-async/post.md

 support things like multi-threading, multiple processes, nor inter-process-communication.
-Despite the apparent (and actual) limitations of this, the lack of multi-threading can actually make your life as a JavaScript developer quite a bit easier, and can also allow for interesting types of optimizations by JavaScript tools .
-Because there is only a single thread, you will never encounter (nor have to deal with) common threading challenges like race conditions, resource contention, and thread deadlocks.
-When the JavaScript interpreter begins to execute a chunk of code (e.g. a function call), it will continue executing that chunk of code until it reaches its synchronous completion (the end of any synchronous statements contained in the function).
-In the course of executing this synchronous block of code, any other non-synchronous function invocations (i.e. external event handler invocations, async function calls, async callbacks, etc.) are simply queued up for later execution by the runtime.
-Once the current function call reaches its synchronous completion, the event-loop will grab the next block of code (function call) off of the queue and execute that function until it reaches **its** synchronous completion, and so on.
-In this way, you can safely assume that any sequence of synchronous statements you put together in a function will always execute to completion before any other code is executed - i.e. your synchronous code will never be interrupted.
-You will also have exclusive access to the CPU until you yield it (or the runtime kills your apparent infinite loop...).
+Despite the apparent (and actual) limitations of this, the lack of multi-threading can actually make your life as a JavaScript developer quite a bit easier, and allows for interesting types of optimizations within JavaScript compilation/minification/transpilation tools.

+Because there is only a single thread, you will never encounter (nor have to deal with) common threading challenges like race conditions, resource contention, thread deadlocks, etc.  When the JavaScript interpreter begins to execute a chunk of code (e.g. a function call), it will continue executing that chunk of code until it reaches its synchronous completion (the end of any synchronous statements contained in the function).
+In the course of executing this synchronous block of code, any other non-synchronous function invocations (i.e. external event handler invocations, async function calls, async callbacks, etc.) are simply queued up for later execution by the runtime event loop.
+Once the current function call reaches its synchronous completion, the event-loop will grab the next chunk of code (function call) off of the queue and execute that function until it reaches **its** synchronous completion, and so on.
+In this way, you can safely assume that any sequence of synchronous statements you put together in a function will always execute to completion, without interruption, before any other code is executed.
+You will also have exclusive access to the CPU until you yield it (or the runtime kills your apparent blocking code or infinite loop...).
 This can be quite helpful in application development, but can also require careful consideration and planning, especially when you need to use async APIs, and the sequencing of your code matters.

 ## "Next Tick" or "Next Turn of the Event Loop"